Our house is a real treasure cove, with useful old things and precious collectables.

 Whenever the time allows it, (which doesn't happen often) I like to search through forgotten attic boxes and cellar cupboards.

 I had picked up that habit as kid one fine afternoon when I was alone at home.

-Precisely I had actually started to rummage in the house when I understood the good old Papa Noel “truth” (Santa Clause).
+Precisely I had actually started to rummage through the house when I understood the good old Papa Noel "truth" (Santa Clause).

-Well..
-I came across several exciting artifacts, but one thing was lying all these years around without that I knew about it’s existence.
+I came across several exciting artifacts, but one thing was lying all these years around without anyone remembering its existence.

 To my surprise, my mother took it out some time back and showed it to me.